David00/rpi-power-monitor/README.md

 ### Keep an eye on David's wiki (https://github.com/David00/rpi-power-monitor/wiki#quick-start--table-of-contents) for detailed setup instructions and update.

 ### If you are interested in the cost of use dashboard, see below the result.
-The dashboards (JSON format) are available in the DOC folder.
+The dashboards (JSON format) are available in the USEFULFILES folder.
 See also the wiki to tweak them.
 ![](https://github.com/DuduNord/rpi-power-monitor/blob/master/docs/Grafana%20global.png)